jtlapp/electron-affinity/README.md

 ## Usage

 Electron Affinity supports main APIs and window APIs.
 Main APIs are defined in the main process and callable from renderer windows.
 Window APIs are defined in renderer windows and callable from the main process.
 Window-to-window calling is not supported.

+The first two sections on usage, "Main APIs" and "Window APIs" are all you need to read to get an understanding of this library.

 ### Main APIs